gblog-ml/gblog-ml.github.io/_drafts/2021-02-21-sampling-discrete.md

 In the discrete case, defining a push-forward of some continuous distribution to a discrete distribution is not so trivial, and therefore we considered a mixture model where the density (pmf) is explicitly given.
 The idea in this post has been mentioned in [Ranganath et al., 2016][Ranganath2016] (we gave a concrete implementation).

-Variational inference with a mixture model like in (\ref{mixture}) is known as semi-implicit variational inference (see, e.g., [YinZhou2018]).
+Variational inference with a mixture model like in (\ref{mixture}) is known as semi-implicit variational inference (see, e.g., [Yin and Zhou, 2018][YinZhou2018]).
 I am sure that there have been significant developments in this area.
 A relative benefit of using KSD is that you do not need to derive a lower bound on KL.

 [Yang2018]: http://proceedings.mlr.press/v80/yang18c.html